Kwon Soon-woo: 2023–2024: Second title won as lucky loser, hiatus, Olympics debut

 He won his second career ATP title in Adelaide, defeating Roberto Bautista Agut in three sets.
 In doing so, he became the first Korean to win multiple ATP titles.
 He became the first lucky loser to reach the final in Adelaide's tournament history and the first to win an ATP Tour title since Marco Cecchinato in Budapest in 2018, and the tenth lucky loser champion overall.

 After a six months hiatus, he returned to the 2023 US Open and the 2024 Australian Open using protected ranking.

-2025-2026: Military hiatus
+2025: Military hiatus

 In December 2024, Kwon announced that he would step away from tennis and fulfill his mandatory military obligation, which began in January 2025.

-Despite actively completing military service, Kwon is permitted to enter domestic tournaments and to represent the national team in select overseas events.
-In 2025 to date, Kwon has competed in a Davis Cup Qualifiers tie in Czechia, a South Korean national event, and the Busan Challenger.
+Despite actively completing military service, Kwon was permitted to enter domestic tournaments and to represent the national team in select overseas events.
+As such he competed in a Davis Cup Qualifiers tie in Czechia, a South Korean national event, and the Busan Challenger.

+2026: Three Challenger titles

+Entering the main-draw as a qualifier, Kwon won his fourth ATP Challenger title in Phan Thiết in January, defeating Ilia Simakin in the final.
+On home soil and playing in the tournament as a wildcard entrant, he won the Gwangju Open in April, overcoming August Holmgren in the final.
+The following month he defeated Bu Yunchaokete in the final at the Wuxi Open to claim his third Challenger title of the year.
+Kwon subsequently qualified for Wimbledon while still completing his mandatory military service.
+He defeated Martín Landaluce in the first round before losing to 21st seed Tommy Paul in the second round, in his final tournament before being discharged from military service on 12 July.